Pabau GO app

 HIPAA and GDPR compliance when storing patient responses

 • Access: Only clinicians who directly treat the patient, and administrative staff with a documented need-to-know, may access mental health assessment responses.
-Sharing between clinics or with third parties requires explicit written patient consent.
+Sharing between practices or with third parties requires explicit written patient consent.

-Integrating mental health questions into your digital intake workflow
+Integrating mental health intake questions into your digital workflow

 Linking questions to validated assessment instruments